 Income Taxes.
 As we intend to qualify as a RIC under Subchapter M of the Code, the Company does not accrue for income taxes.
 The Company has capital loss carryforwards that can be used to offset net realized capital gains.
 The Company recognizes interest and penalties in income tax expense.
 We pay federal, state and local income taxes on behalf of our wholly owned subsidiary, Ventures, which is a C corporation.
 See "Note 10.
 Income Taxes."

 Foreign Currency Translation.
 The accounting records of the Company are maintained in U.S. dollars.
 All assets and liabilities denominated in foreign currencies are translated into U.S. dollars based on the rate of exchange of such currencies against U.S. dollars on the date of valuation.
-For the three months ended March 31, 2013, included in the net decrease in unrealized depreciation on investments was an unrealized loss of \$113,006 resulting from foreign currency translation.
+For the three months ended September 30, 2013, included in the net increase in unrealized depreciation on investments was an unrealized gain of \$132,582 resulting from foreign currency translation.
+For the nine months ended September 30, 2013, included in the net increase in unrealized depreciation on investments was an unrealized loss of \$177,465 resulting from foreign currency translation.
+For the three months and nine months ended September 30, 2012, included in the net increase in unrealized appreciation on investments was unrealized appreciation of \$216,249 and \$199,932, respectively, resulting from foreign currency translation.